rand-projects/fisb-decode/docs/source/document.rst

 The easiest way to locate these is by their associated TSOs.
 If the links below become outdated, try to find the associated TSO and the SRT-047 file will be an attachment.
+Another place to find the latest SRT-047 is the FAA `ADS-B Quick Links <https://www.faa.gov/air_traffic/technology/adsb/quicklinks/>`_ page under *SBS Description Document*.

 FIS-B related information is associated with TSO-C157 and TSO-C195.
 Both of these have updates (a, b, c, etc).
 The best way to access them is to go to the